stanfortonski/Tinder-Bot/README.md

 5. This option `amount_of_login_attempts` sets the number of attempts after which if you don't log in It will error occurs.
 Default is 15.
 6. This option `amount_of_avoid_errors` sets the number of attempts that after program will show error message and exit.
 Default is 5.
 7. If you want to save Instagram nick from description set `allow_to_save_ig` to true.
 Default is true.
 8. Choose path to your file with Instagram nicknames so change `ig_file_path`.
-Default is "instagram.txt".
+Default is "logs/instagram.txt".
 9. If you want to save Snapchat nick from description set `allow_to_save_snap` to True.
 Default is true.
 10. Choose path to your file with Snapchat nicknames so change `snap_file_path`.
-Default is "snap.txt".
+Default is "logs/snap.txt".

 ## Usage
 Open your terminal/CMD in Tinder-Bot directory and call: `python app.py` or `python3 app.py`.
 If you want find only Instagram/Snapchat nicknames you will call: `python app-finder.py` or `python3 app-finder.py`